sehmus-akcakale/landmark-tracker/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:5000`
+5. Open your browser and navigate to `http://localhost:5000` or `https://landmark-tracker.onrender.com/`

 ## API Endpoints